 ā•multiplicity is a collection of the writing, observance and photography of Ricky Toledano.

-Contemporary fiction, essays and translations reflect his study of Vedanta, the timeless knowledge from India that this native of Chicago and son of a Mexican artist inadvertently encountered in Rio de Janeiro, Brazil, where he has lived and worked eclectically as a language instructor, chef, yoga teacher, and translator of English/Spanish/Portuguese for some of the nation’s top academics and professionals since 1995.
+Literary fiction, essays and translations reflect his study of Vedanta, the timeless knowledge from India that this native of Chicago and son of a Mexican artist inadvertently encountered in Rio de Janeiro, Brazil, where he has lived and worked eclectically as a language instructor, chef, yoga teacher, and translator of English/Spanish/Portuguese for some of the nation’s top academics and professionals since 1995.

 In Sanskrit, the prefix a makes a word negative, or its opposite — a construct that still survives today in words like anormal or atypical.
 Therefore, ā•multiplicity is a dedication to that which remains singular, constant, and indivisible, despite all apparent variety within an individual or among people.

 “My head is in the US; my heart is in México; my body is in Brazil; and my soul is in India.”